loiseaujc/SINDy/README.md

 Examples
 --------

-Examples can be found in the 'repo <https://github.com/loiseaujc/SINDy/tree/master/examples>' along with an illustratory Jupyter-Notebook.
+Examples can be found in the <https://github.com/loiseaujc/SINDy/tree/master/examples> along with an illustratory Jupyter-Notebook.